 Today, many parents dress their children in much the same manner as they dress themselves.
 Children wear jeans or khaki pants, a tee shirt, and sneakers just like mom and dad.
 These current styles are all about comfort.
 In the past, the high fashion of the wealthy classes was not created for comfort.
 Far from it.

-The painting on the right is not of an unattractive middle aged woman but a two year old boy.
+The painting above is not of an unattractive middle aged woman but a two year old boy.

 We've all seen those dunce caps on the heads of cartoon princesses.
 Originating in France, a hennin often featured thin veil fabric spewing out of the top like a volcano.

 Horned hennins, through a complicated structure of wire, supported and shaped the veil into a headdress that resembled two large horns.

 A butterfly headdress was a structure attached to a cup.
 Hair was tucked into the cup.
 The fine fabric of the veil was held in the shape of butterfly wings.

 While such over the top creations indicated the high status of the wearer (or fashion victim), religious leaders looked askance at such vanity.
 Hennins were denounced from the pulpit and a few zealous priests burned the crazy headgear in protest.